priyabattula211/salesforce-training/README.md

 This training helped me understand how Salesforce supports complete enterprise application development.
 I practiced both declarative and programmatic approaches, learned how data moves through CRM workflows, built logic using Apex and Flow, explored LWC for UI development, studied integration patterns, and understood why testing, security, deployment, and data quality matter in real-world systems.

+As the program progressed, I expanded into enterprise debugging, performance optimization, maintainable architecture, Agentforce, AI-powered workflows, scalability planning, analytics, reporting, and complete application design.
+The final project phases emphasized thinking like a Salesforce Developer and Solution Architect rather than focusing only on individual platform features.

-The repository represents a growing Salesforce learning portfolio: part study journal, part hands-on lab, and part enterprise application design practice.
+The repository represents a growing Salesforce learning portfolio: part study journal, part hands-on lab, part enterprise application design practice, and part exploration of future AI-powered business systems.